xairy/raw-gadget/README.md

 [Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a Linux kernel module that implements a low-level interface for the Linux USB Gadget subsystem.

-Raw Gadget can be used to emulate USB devices, both physical and virtual ones.
+Raw Gadget can be used to emulate software-controlled USB devices, both physical and virtual ones.
 Emulating physical devices requires a Linux-based board with a [USB Device Controller](/README.md#usb-device-controllers) (UDC), such as a Raspberry Pi.
 Emulating virtual devices requires no hardware and instead relies on the [Dummy HCD/UDC](/dummy_hcd) module (such devices get connected to the kernel Raw Gadget is running on).

 This repository contains instructions, [examples](/examples), and [tests](/tests) for Raw Gadget.
-In addition, this repository hosts a [copy](/dummy_hcd) of the Dummy HCD/UDC kernel module for out-of-tree building.
+In addition, this repository hosts copies of the [Raw Gadget](/raw_gadget) and the [Dummy HCD/UDC](/dummy_hcd) kernel modules for out-of-tree building.

+## Learning materials

+See the rest of this README for the general information and the set up instructions for Raw Gadget.

 See the [Fuzzing USB with Raw Gadget](https://docs.google.com/presentation/d/1sArf2cN5tAOaovlaL3KBPNDjYOk8P6tRrzfkclsbO_c/edit?usp=sharing) talk [[video](https://www.youtube.com/watch?v=AT3PQjKxa_c)] for details about the Linux Host and Gadget USB subsystems and Raw Gadget.

-Also see the [Attacking USB with Raw Gadget](/workshop) workshop for a few hands-on exercises of emulating and proxying USB devices with Raw Gadget.
+See the [Attacking USB with Raw Gadget](/workshop) workshop for a few hands-on exercises of emulating and proxying USB devices with Raw Gadget.

-__Note__:
-Do not use Raw Gadget in production for emulating USB devices with specific classes.
-Instead, use the [Composite Framework](https://docs.kernel.org/usb/gadget_configfs.html) or the [legacy gadget driver modules](https://elixir.bootlin.com/linux/latest/source/drivers/usb/gadget/legacy).

 ## Comparison to other interfaces